tez-580/Hacktoberfest__2022/README.md

 ## Instructions-

+## 1. Add your name and github link in CB.md

-## 1. Pick up from the list of issues from the list of issues tagged hackoctoberfest in this repo.
+## 2. Pick up from the list of issues from the list of issues tagged hackoctoberfest in this repo.

-## 2. Fork the repo and give your contribution.
+## 3. Fork the repo and give your contribution.

-## 3. Create a pull request for the same.
+## 4. Create a pull request for the same.

-## 4. Wait for Pull Request to merge
+## 5. Wait for Pull Request to merge

-## 5. If the contribution follows the rules and regulations of hackoctoberfest it will be approved.
+## 6. If the contribution follows the rules and regulations of hackoctoberfest it will be approved.

-## What is acceepted?
+## What is accepted?

 ## Pretty much anything!
 ```py